claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-coding-tools.md

     - Click Continue on the security warning ("certificate couldn't be verified")
     - Note that on MacBook, it will place the desktop in a new space
         - This can be confusing because if you click the RDP icon or use alt-tab to reach it, it might look like you have no desktop running
-        - It's supposed to show the desktop with a green dot to show it's running, but it didn't do this for me after I created my first one
+        - It will show the desktop with a green dot to show it's running IF you used the "import from rdp file" approach, but it won't if you just double-clicked the rdp file
         - You can use Ctrl + right/left arrow to access the desktop

 ### Set up the instance